babboe1/Rock-Paper-Scissor/README.md

 # simple-java-script-implementation
-This is a simple ROCK-PAPER-SCISSORS game .
+This is a simple ROCK-PAPER-SCISSORS web application.